Article

 Click-through rate: Gauge the effectiveness of your merchandising tactics by tracking how many people are exposed to different types of merchandising vs. clicking through.
 For example, you can track how many shoppers see an upsell or cross-sell offer that actually add it to cart.

-Time on site: Generally, a longer time on site generally indicates a more engaging ecommerce experience.
+Time on site: Generally, a longer time on site generally indicates a more engaging eCommerce experience.

 Customer lifetime value (CLTV): The payoff of CLTV is far from instant.
 Instead, it reflects how much a single customer is worth to a business throughout their entire relationship.
 Merchandising is closely tied to customer loyalty, and this metric helps enforce it.
 Pro tip: You can also check repeat purchase volumes to track shorter-term CLTV.